 I don't think that's happened very often.

-So there has to be people, current good agents, so many of them are great agents who are who are nervous and upset about the way this the way this thing was done.
+So there has to be people, current good agents, so many of them are great agents, who are nervous and upset about the way this thing was done.

-So that has to be driving some of it, but I don't want to try to get in his mind and understand why I did it.
+So that has to be driving some of it, but I don't want to try to get in his mind and understand why he did it.

 I assume it's based on the evidence in front of him, and hopefully we're going to find out what that is pretty soon.